felipegutierrez/crypto-miners-demo/README.md

  - Execute `curl` commands in you terminal.

 ### Adding racks
+To add a Rack you only need to set its `id`.
+The other properties will be generated automatically as default values.
+You cannot insert duplicate Rack `id`.
 ```
 curl -v --request POST --header "Content-Type: application/json" --data '{ "id": "rack-1" }' http://localhost:9000/api/setup
 curl -v --request POST --header "Content-Type: application/json" --data '{ "id": "rack-2" }' http://localhost:9000/api/setup